 - While that is heating, measure your coconut oil and have it ready.

-- Once the beeswax is melted and clear, with no chunks of wax left in it, add in the coconut oil and stir.
-It will melt quickly and you can then add in the sweet almond oil.
+- Once the beeswax is melted and clear, with no chunks of wax left in it, add in the coconut oil and sweet almond oil.
 Stir in and let the mixture melt until clear.
 Remove from heat and allow it to cool slightly, but don't allow it to start hardening.

 - You will need to leave the lids off and let the balms sit out at room temperature until they are fully cooled off.
 It took close to an hour for mine, but it can vary depending on the type of container you use.